 Creating a publicly available user policy that outlines how you expect customers to engage with your business online is also useful.
 For example, you can state that swearing, personal attacks and spamming will not be tolerated, and will be deleted.

 5. Reward referrals

-Managing your small business’ online reputation is an ongoing task – but a worthwhile one.
+Managing your small business’s online reputation is an ongoing task, but a worthwhile one.

-Looking to grow your business through digital marketing, but need the finance to do so?
-We offer small business loans with no paperwork or asset security required.
+Looking to grow your business through digital marketing, but lack the proper finance?
+Contact Prospa on 1300 882 867 or apply online for a small business loan with no paperwork or asset security required.